 Your task in writing the paper will be to summarize and critique a journal article from the recent cognitive psychology literature (you can choose the article, but not older than 2009).
 Suggestions are Psychological Science, Psychonomic Bulletin and Review, and Cognition.
-All these journals feature shorter articles written for the broader scientific community.
+These journals feature shorter articles written for the broader scientific community.
 The papers should be no less than 5 pages in length (double spaced, and excluding title and references) and not longer than 10 pages.
 If you cite scientific papers in your summary, please add a reference list to your paper.
 Citation style needs to follow APA guidelines.
+Papers can be found via Google scholar, PubMed or GMU library.

 Approximately half the assignment should consist of a summary in which you (a) identify the research question, (b) identify the independent and dependent variables, (c) summarize the results, and (d) summarize the researchers' conclusions.
 The other half of the assignment should include your evaluation of the paper as well as one paragraph on why this study is important in the cognitive psychology literature.
+You can find an example of a very good student paper on Blackboard.

-You must clear each article with me before you submit the paper, and you must turn in a copy of the article, which I will review and approve if appropriate.
-You need to get approval for the article you pick by September 27th, 2016.
-The final paper is due on November 29th, 2016.
+You must clear each article with me before you submit the paper, and you must turn in a copy of the article (via email), which I will review and approve if appropriate.
+You need to get approval for the article you pick by February 20th, 2017.
+The final paper is due on April 24th, 2017.
 If you miss any of these deadlines, I will deduct one point for every day the submission is past the deadline.